- Aflatoxin is a type of mycotoxin—a name given to natural toxins produced by mold.

 What is Aflatoxin?

 Aflatoxin is a type of mycotoxin—a name given to natural toxins produced by mold (fungi) (1).
 These molds grow on certain foods in particular conditions—mostly in warm and humid climates.
-In fact, it’s estimated that 25 percent of world foods are contaminated with mycotoxins (2).
+In fact, it’s estimated that 25 percent of the world’s food crops are contaminated with mycotoxins (2).

 Aflatoxin B1 is one of the most common and most poisonous mycotoxins.
 It’s usually produced by Aspergillus molds, which usually grow on crops such as rice, wheat and corn, and some nuts and seeds.